molpopgen/fwdpy11/doc/pages/upgrade_path.rst

 The changes to how diploid data are stored completely changes how custom genetic values calculations are implemented.
 See :ref:`customgvalues` and :ref:`stateful_fitness` for examples.

+Another major change is that genetic value and noise functions are no longer allowed to be written in Python.
+We may bring that back in a later release.

 0.1.4
 -----------------------------------